Asynchronous Reconfiguration with Byzantine Failures: Proof of correctness of

-Let $N$ be {\tlowest} configuration in $\Cnice$.
-Let $Q_C \in \iquorums(C)$ be a quorum of replicas whose signatures are in $\iproposeAcks$.
-Since $N$ is installed, there is a quorum $Q_N \in \iquorums(N)$ in which all correct replicas broadcast $\Message{\mUpdateComplete, N}$.
-For each correct replica $r_N \in Q_N$, $r_N$ passed with its state transfer protocol through configuration $C$ and received $\mUpdateReadResp$ messages from some quorum of replicas in $C$.
-Note that at that moment $N$ wasn't yet installed, and, hence $C$ wasn't yet superseded.
-By the quorum intersection property, there is at least one correct replica $r_C \in Q_C$ that sent an $\mUpdateReadResp$ message to $r_N$ (\lstlineref{dbla-replica}{upon-update-read-send-resp}).
-Because $r_C$ will only react to $r_N$'s message after updating its private keys (\lstlineref{dbla-replica}{upon-update-read-wait}), it had to sign $\Tupple{\mProposeResp, \ivalues}$ (\lstlineref{dbla-replica}{upon-propose-sign}) before sending reply to $r_N$, which means that the $\mUpdateReadResp$ message from $r_C$ to $r_N$ must have contained a set of values that includes all values from $\ivalues$.
+Let $N$ be the {\tlowest} configuration in $\Cnice$.
+Let $Q_C \in \iquorums(C)$ be a quorum of replicas whose signatures are in $\iproposeAcks$. \needsrev{ Consider the moment of installation of $N$.
+There must be a quorum $Q_N \in \iquorums(N)$ in which all correct replicas broadcast $\Message{\mUpdateComplete, N}$ before the moment of installation.} For each correct replica $r_N \in Q_N$, $r_N$ passed with its state transfer protocol through configuration $C$ and received $\mUpdateReadResp$ messages from some quorum of replicas in $C$.
+Note that at that moment configuration $C$ was not yet superseded.
+By the quorum intersection property, there is at least one correct replica $r_C \in Q_C$ that sent an $\mUpdateReadResp$ message to $r_N$ (\lstlineref{dbla-replica}{upon-update-read-send-resp}). \needsrev{Since $r_C$ will send the $\mUpdateReadResp$ message only after updating its private keys} (\lstlineref{dbla-replica}{upon-update-read-wait}), it had to sign $\Tupple{\mProposeResp, \ivalues}$ (\lstlineref{dbla-replica}{upon-propose-sign}) before sending reply to $r_N$, which means that the $\mUpdateReadResp$ message from $r_C$ to $r_N$ must have contained a set of values that includes all values from $\ivalues$.
 This proves the base case of the induction.